chonkcheto/adoptabledogsofny/README.md

 # Paws & Tales

 ## Summary
 Every day, thousands of adoptable dogs are looking for new homes.
 Paws & Tales helps shelters and rescues put their dogs’ best paws forward.
+Try it here: https://pawsandtales.streamlit.app/

 ## Project
 Given a dog’s characteristics and biography, the app predicts whether the dog is likely to be adopted within 30 days.
 While certain characteristics about a dog are unchangeable – gender, breed, size, or age – shelter or rescue staff can see whether (a) the traits they choose to highlight (e.g., “playful”, “independent”, “high energy”) and (b) the biographies they write help or hurt a dog’s chances.
 This information could help shelters/rescues strategize for resource allocation, marketing materials.